 Additional days may be added to your student teaching assignment due to the closing of schools as a result of inclement weather or an extended personal illness.
-In case of inclement weather, you are responsible for monitoring local radio and TV stations for cancellations or delayed schedules.
+In case of inclement weather, you are responsible for monitoring local radio and TV stations for cancellations or delayed schedules at your assigned school(s).